VMware Horizon 7.13.3 Composer

 • Home Directories might be located on multiple file servers.
 If these file servers are in branch offices instead of data centers, then Folder Redirection should be stored on file servers in the data center that contains Horizon Agents.

 These file shares for a particular user can only be located in one data center.
-Neither VMware nor Microsoft support multi-master replication (aka merge replication) of user profiles, home directories, and folder redirection.
+Neither Omnissa nor Microsoft support multi-master replication (aka merge replication) of user profiles, home directories, and folder redirection.
 If you use DFS Namespaces, then the DFS Namespace path must point to only one target.

 • Horizon users should connect to Horizon Agents in the same data center as the file servers that contain the user’s profile, folder redirection, and home directory.
 If you have active Horizon Agents in multiple data centers, then you can configure Horizon Cloud Pod Home Sites so that specific users connect to specific data centers.
 If users connect to a Horizon Agent that is not in the same data center as the user’s file servers, then the files are retrieved across the Data Center Interconnect, which might take longer than desired.